rekalogika/rekalogika.dev/docs/mapper/00-intro.md

 import TabItem from '@theme/TabItem';

 `rekalogika/mapper` is an object mapper for PHP and Symfony, also commonly known as an automapper.
 It maps an object to another object.
-It removes a lot of the repetitive code you would normally have to write to map an object to another object.
+It removes the complexity of mapping an object to another object, and even an object graph to another object graph.

 ## Synopsis